Skip to content

 OPDS Catalog -- This is how your e-readers access your library.
 The catalog URL and credentials are displayed here.
 You can set a dedicated username and password for OPDS clients, or leave them empty to fall back to API key authentication.
 Point your reader (KOReader, Calibre, Marvin, etc.) at the catalog URL shown on this page.

-KoSync (Reading Progress) -- KoSync syncs your reading position across KoReader devices and back into Books.
+KoSync (Reading Progress) -- KoSync syncs your reading position across KoReader devices and back into Libris.
 The server URL is shown here, and you can set a username and password that your KoReader devices will use.
 In KOReader, go to Settings, then Cloud sync, then Progress sync, and select Custom server, entering the URL from this page.

-Paths
+Paths (Admin Only)

 The Paths tab shows the library and inbox directories configured on the server.
 These are set via environment variables at deployment time and displayed here for reference.